pinecoders/pine-utils/guides/coding_conventions/README.md

 ## Spacing

-A space should be used on both sides of all operators, whether they be assignment, numerical (binary or unary) or logical.
+A space should be used on both sides of all operators, whether they be assignment, arithmetic (binary or unary) or logical.
 A space should also be used after commas.
 Example:

 ```
 a = close > open ?
 1 : -1